Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 30 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.
+According to the 2021 Census, only 4.4% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 30 trips per day across all routes, resulting in approximately 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport